uk-gov-mirror/ministryofjustice.fb-acceptance-tests/README.md

 1. You will need to grep the private key located in the Procfile.local in order to run the script, and then save the file in integration/bin/private_key.
 The reason to do this is that we need to generate an access token on Datastore.
 2. You need to install apache benchmark (probably that you already have installed - ab in the terminal) and Vegeta load testing (`brew install vegeta`).

+## Updating the private and public keys used by the JWT authentication

+The acceptance tests use private keys to sign a JWT token when sending requests to apps like the Metadata API.
+These public and private keys live in the `formbuilder-saas-test` namespace.
+Setting them is a bit of a manual process.
+There is an example config map file in `/deploy/templates/config_map_example.yaml`.
+Take a copy of that file and enter in the require values for the public and private keys.
+They need to be base64 encoded.
+Then run:

+`kubectl apply -n formbuilder-saas-test -f path/to/config_map.yaml`

+You will now be able to see the updated values for those keys:

+`kubectl get configmaps -n formbuilder-saas-test  fb-acceptance-tests-config-map -o json`

+`ACCEPTANCE_TESTS_PRIVATE_KEY` needs to be set in the environment for the tests to sign each request.
+See the `fb-deploy` repo and run the `/bin/get_environment_variables` script.